beeauvin/deno-npx/readme.md

 Use deno through npm | npx.

-Supports v1.1.0+ of deno, including minor versions.
+Supports v1.1.0+ of deno, including patch versions.
+Versions with security warnings or that are otherwise deprecated by the deno team will be reflected here.
 Note that some package versions may not support your OS. `deno-npx-apple-arm64` for instance will give an unsupported error up until v1.6.0 as that is when support was added by the deno team.
 Currently, there are no deno binaries for windows or linux arm64 builds.

 This package has two components: The main package (`deno-npx`) using npm optional dependencies and the sub packages for individual platform support (`deno-npx-apple-arm64`, etc).
 This offloads most